Sharing a bathroom can often be a bit of a headache, but sharing with your children?!

 If your family bathroom is the cause of friction in your home, don't worry.
 Help is at hand.
 We've come up with 4 clever solutions to help you create a harmonious and happy family home.

-The Maine close coupled toilet comes complete with a soft close seat
+The Mode Tate close coupled toilet comes complete with a soft close seat

 If your children are like mine, you'll soon realise they have a distinct disregard for where the bath ends and the floor begins!
 More often than not, I'll find my two hopping in and out of the bath, dripping water about, and before I know it, the floor has started to resemble a shallow duck pond (with the obligatory rubber duck gliding towards the door).